apache/apisix-website/website/blog/2021-08-14-contributors-the-golden-metric-of-openSource-projects-en.md

 According to GitHub’s statistics in 2020, over 60 million new repositories were added, and more than 56 million developers worked on OpenSource projects.
 By 2025, the number of developers working on OpenSource projects on GitHub is expected to exceed 100 million.

-Behind these fast-growing numbers, open source maintainers did a lot of work on propaganda, article, media, Meetups, etc, to attract more developers for their projects, It’s a lot to take in.
+Behind these fast-growing numbers, open source maintainers did a lot of work on propaganda, article, media, Meetups, etc., to attract more developers for their projects, It’s a lot to take in.

-So for developers, how can they find out which one is the best fit for their company among the hundreds of projects on Github?
+So for developers, how can they find out which one is the best fit for their company among the hundreds of projects on GitHub?

-Various indicators of open source projects needs be considered.
+Various indicators of open source projects needs to be considered.

 Star number: This is the most direct indicator, it represents the project has attracted the attention of a number of developers, can reflect the level of marketing of the project.
 If the project has the financial support of commercial companies, a strong PR team, or a water army to paint Star, then this indicator can easily be distorted.